 Part of SearchCRM.com's Call Center Trend Watch guide

-As companies look for ways to decrease costs without undercutting the customer experience, the debate
+As companies look for ways to decrease costs without undercutting the customer experience, the debate over whether to centralize or decentralize call centers is a perennial one.
+Enterprises need a framework to quantify and evaluate the tradeoffs and benefits.

 Call center centralization: The cost analysis